• Skip to primary navigation

 • ½ cup rolled oats

-• ½ cup frozen fruit (such as frozen berries)
+• ½ cup frozen fruit (such as frozen berries or cherries)

 • 1 tablespoon chia seeds